 Project features (PFs), which can include both design components of the Project and standardized measures that are applied to all, or most of, Caltrans projects, such as BMPs and measures included in the Standard Plans and Standard Specifications or as Standard Special Provisions, are considered to be an integral part of the Project and have been considered prior to any significance determinations documented in this section.
 Avoidance and minimization measures (AMMs) are additional measures to avoid and/or minimize a project's environmental impacts but are more specifically tailored to a given project's particular impacts.
-The PFs and AMMs presented in this section, refer to Sections 3.3.1 through 3.3.21 and Appendix B for a detailed discussion and summary, respectively, of the Project features and AMMs.
+The PFs and AMMs presented in this section have been considered prior to any significance determinations documented in this section; refer to Sections 3.3.1 through 3.3.21 and Appendix C for a detailed discussion and summary, respectively, of the Project features and AMMs.